kennethreitz/responder/README.md

 - Case-insensitive `req.headers` dict (from Requests directly).
 - `resp.status_code`, `req.method`, `req.url`, and other familar friends.

-## Old Ideas

-- Flask-style route expression, with new capabilities -- primarily, the ability to cast a parameter to integers as well as other types that are missing from Flask, all while using Python 3.6+'s new f-string syntax.

-- I love Falcon's "every request and response is passed into to each view and mutated" methodology, especially `response.media`, and have used it here.
-In addition to supporting JSON, I have decided to support YAML as well, as Kubernetes is slowly taking over the world, and it uses YAML for all the things.
-Content-negotiation and all that.

 ## New Ideas

 - **A built in testing client that uses the actual Requests you know and love**.